Abbreviations : Report Help

-The TPCTV virion is antigenically closely related to that of BCTV in the genus Curtovirus.
+The TPCTV virion is antigenically closely related to that of beet curly top virus (BTCV) in the genus Curtovirus.

-The host range of TPCTV is restricted to dicotyledonous plants, and includes weed species such as nightshade (Solanum nigrum), Datura stramonium and common chickweed (Stellaria media), crops such as tomato, common bean and the experimental host Nicotiana benthamiana.
+The host range of TPCTV is restricted to dicotyledonous plants, and includes weed species such as nightshade (Solanum nigrum), Datura stramonium and common chickweed (Stellaria media), crops such as tomato and common bean, and the experimental host Nicotiana benthamiana.
 TPCTV induces symptoms resembling those associated with BCTV infection in many hosts (Briddon et al., 1996).

 TPCTV is transmitted in nature by the treehopper Micrutalis malleifera Fowler (order Hemiptera, family Membracidae), and has been transmitted experimentally to plants by Agrobacterium-mediated transfer (agroinoculation) from a tandemly repeated cloned genomic DNA (Briddon et al., 1996).